darrencodes0/GasPumpDisplay/README.md

 # GasPumpDisplay
-Final Project for Freshman Yr of college
+Final Project for Comp Prog I
+Display is inclusive to 4, number of digits varies on user input